-- ☐ Gas type is the same as that listed on the water heater data plate. - ☐ Gas line equipped with shut-off valve, union, and sediment trap. - ☐ Adequate pipe size and approved pipe material. - ☐ An approved noncorrosive leak detection solution used to check all connections and fittings for possible gas leaks.
+- Gas type is the same as that listed on the water heater data plate. - Gas line equipped with shut-off valve, union, and sediment trap. - Adequate pipe size and approved pipe material. П - An approved noncorrosive leak detection solution used to check all connections and fittings for possible gas leaks.
+If such a solution is not available, use a mixture of dish washing soap and water (one part soap to 15 parts water) or children's soap bubble solution.
+Bubbles forming indicate a leak.
 Correct any leak found.

-TEFLON $^{\circledR}$ is a registered trademark of E.I.
+TEFLON[®] is a registered trademark of E.I.
 Du Pont De Nemours and Company.